Felteng/f1-town-square/README.md

 - Alert for unintuitive alt on calendar images.

-    - Fix: Utilise DTL to create unique alts for every circuit image.
+    - Fix: Utilize DTL to create unique alts for every circuit image.

 - I've left one type of alert unattended.
 The alert if for redundant links, or multiple links leading to the same destination within the same page.

     - This alert is triggered simply because the navbar is present on every page.
-So for pages that feature a log in prompt to access a feature such as leaving a comment the sign in url can be found in the prompt as well as the navbar.
+So for pages that feature a sign in prompt to access a feature such as leaving a comment the sign in url can be found in the prompt as well as the navbar.

 #### Performance, Accessibility, Best Practices, SEO (Lighthouse Chrome DevTools)
 - Lighthouse was used alongside WAVE to validate accessibility among the 3 other topics it covers.

 - It was performed on all pages but I'll spare the need to look at results for the plain pages such as 404 and the authentication pages.

-    - These tests were performed on an incognite page as to avoid extensions and cookies.
+    - These tests were performed on an incognito page as to avoid extensions and cookies.

         - Since the project uses cloudinary to serve static media files 2 3rd part cookies are introduced as a result.
 Historically this would not be of any importance but Chrome has set hot to phase out and remove the use of 3rd party cookies in a future version of chrome.
 In turn that results in best practices getting lowered significantly to 78 due to those 2 cookies.

-        - There is nothing to do as a cloudinary user as of now and they are holding internal discussions at cloudinary, as to how they will tackle these plans from Google.
+        - There is nothing to do as a cloudinary user as of now, and they are holding internal discussions at cloudinary, as to how they will tackle these plans from Google.
 [Some information](https://community.cloudinary.com/discussion/596/third-party-cookies-will-be-blocked-how-to-solve-it) from a cloudinary staff member regarding the issue can be found under this thread.

     - Below are the results for the 3 main pages of the site:
     <details>
     <summary>